elabore-coop/project-tools/project_working_time_task_portal/README.rst

 project_working_time_task_portal
 ===============

-add planned hours and remaining hours in the task portal view
+add billable planned hours and billable remaining hours in the task portal view so the portal user only see billable timesheet lines

 Installation
 ============